 You can leave the tags empty for this Lab.

 5. In the Application and OS Images section, select the Amazon Linux option under Quick Start:

 As you can see, Amazon provides many AMIs, including the most popular versions of Linux and Windows, often in 32-bit and 64-bit variants.
 Look at the supporting text to find out what other software packages and development languages are already installed on the image (such as Perl, Python, Java, etc.).
 You can think of AMIs as the blueprint or DNA of the instance you plan to launch.

-5. On the Choose an Instance Type page, you should not change any options.
+6. In the Instance Type section, you should not change any options.
 Simply make sure the default t2.micro is selected:

-For whatever Instance Type is selected, the Currently selected list provides a helpful summary of hardware resources (such as the CPU type, number of virtual CPUs, and memory).
+For whatever Instance Type is selected, the Currently selected list provides a helpful summary of hardware resources (such as the CPU type, number of virtual CPUs, memory, and pricing).

 You can configure many different options on this page of the wizard, but it's best to keep your first launch simple.
 Skim the different fields, but leave the default values.
 If you are particularly interested in any particular field, hover over the i information icon next to it for a basic description.
 The information icon is a useful feature for easing your learning curve while using the AWS Console.
 In many cases, the help text also includes a link to related documentation.
 To summarize a few key points:

 - You will launch a single instance

 - The Cloud Academy Lab environment has created a default VPC (Virtual Private Cloud) for you to launch your instance into

 - The EC2 service will launch the instance into one of several subnets in the US West (Oregon) region